nolo2k9/Sha256_Sha512/README.md

 An important feature of the Sha-512 and Sha-2 family alike is that if data has tampered with it guarantees that the data is no longer valid.
 This is extremely powerful.
 Sha is still being used in modern-day applications and still is being, which shows that it has stood the test of time.

 ## Why can't we reverse the SHA512 algorithm to retrieve the original message from a hash digest?
 Hash functions encrypt data using algorithms such as Sha.
-Unlike other encryption algorithms such as asymmetric they don’t have a key.
-As stated above hashing algorithms are “one way hash functions” this is because there is no way to reverse the encryption.
+Unlike other encryption algorithms such as asymmetric they don’t have a key value pair where the receiver can decrypt the message that they have been sent.
+This is because the SHA algorithms are “one way hash functions”.
 A variable length plaintext message is hashed into a fixed-length hash value or message digest.
 After the plain text has been hashed if the hash on the plaintext gets tampered with or changed, the actual plain text gets changed.
 This ensures integrity.

+It is possible for two inputs to have the same hash as SHA512 is random, when this happens it is called a hash collison.
+By design Sha makes collisons really difficult to find.
+The only real way to reverse a hash function is by brute force in a reasonabe amount of tim.
+In SHA512 there are 2<sum>512</sum> possible hashes

+## Can you design an algorithm that, given enough time, will find input messages that give each of the possible 512-bit strings?

 SHA stands for secure hashing algorithm.
 The word secure is used as it is difficult to reverse and it is very difficult to find two given inputs which give the same output.